peterugh/peekaboo-rollovers/README.md

-peekaboo-rollovers
+Peekaboo Rollovers
 ==================

 A simple plugin for animating buttons with a simple slide effect.
+###Currently in Sub Alpha phase

+Please do not fork or clone.